Running Shaadi

 The Shoojit Sircar production stars Amit Sadh, Taapsee Pannu, Saahir Banwait, and Arsh Bajwa.
-It was released in over 1,100 screens with music from an assembled list of performers.
+It was released on over 1,100 screens with music from an assembled list of performers.

 Plot

 The story revolves around three characters — Ram Bharose, Sarabjeet, and Nimmi.
 Nimmi is the daughter of a bridal shop owner.
 Bharose works in a shop named 'Singh & Singh' and his friend Sarabjeet (aka Cyberjeet) dreams of creating another Facebook.
-A flashback to their school days shows Nimmi getting pregnant by an acquaintance, and she ends up asking her close friend Bharose for help.
-Cyberjeet helps her by creating a fake school application for a sports tournament which Nimmi uses as an excuse to go out of the town for a night.
-Then Bharose poses as her husband and helps Nimmi to get an abortion.
+A flashback to their school days reveals that Nimmi got pregnant by an acquaintance, and she ends up asking her close friend Bharose for help.
+Cyberjeet helps her by creating a fake school application for a sports tournament, which Nimmi uses as an excuse to go out of town for a night.
+Then Bharose poses as her husband and helps Nimmi get an abortion.

-Time passes by and Bharose loses his job at Singh's shop due to a disagreement with him.
-During this time Bharose's uncle has set Bharose's marriage with his friend's daughter, Neha.
+Time passes, and Bharose loses his job at Singh's shop due to a disagreement with him.
+During this time, Bharose's uncle has set up Bharose's marriage with his friend's daughter, Neha.

 One evening Bharose and Cyberjeet are having tea at a stall where they witness a man being beaten up for eloping with his girlfriend.
-Upon witnessing this incident, Bharose and Cyberjeet brainstorm a website which will help needy couples to elope.
+Upon witnessing this incident, Bharose and Cyberjeet brainstormed a website that will help needy couples to elope.

 They successfully help 49 couples to elope and wait to help the 50th couple as their platinum achievement.
 Nimmi drops by and says that the doctor who had performed her abortion had visited her father's shop.
-Her father finds out about the abortion and he decides to fix her marriage.
-She says that she needs Bharose's help in eloping with her friend Shunty who had gotten her pregnant.
+Her father finds out about the abortion, and he decides to fix her marriage.
+She says that she needs Bharose's help in eloping with her friend Shunty, who had gotten her pregnant.